MiguelAngelHorta/Security-GRC-Governance-Risk-and-Compliance/README.md

 - Implementing remediation plans to address deficiencies.
 - Maintaining documentation and evidence of compliance efforts.

-By demonstrating adherence to established standards and regulations, organizations can build trust with customers, partners, and regulators.

-## 🏦 Frameworks and Regulations

 Numerous frameworks and regulations provide guidance on security best practices and regulatory requirements.
 These include:

 - Sarbanes-Oxley Act (SOX): Regulates financial reporting and internal controls for publicly traded companies.